gpt-cmdr/ras-commander/README.md

 - `RasUtils`: Contains utility functions for file operations and data management
 - `RasExamples`: Manages and loads HEC-RAS example projects

+## RasExamples

+The `RasExamples` class provides functionality for quickly loading and managing HEC-RAS example projects.
+This is particularly useful for testing and development purposes.

+Key features:
+- Download and extract HEC-RAS example projects
+- List available project categories and projects
+- Extract specific projects for use
+- Manage example project data efficiently

+Example usage:
+from ras_commander import RasExamples

+ras_examples = RasExamples()
+ras_examples.get_example_projects()  # Downloads example projects if not already present categories = ras_examples.list_categories()
+projects = ras_examples.list_projects("Steady Flow")
+extracted_paths = ras_examples.extract_project(["Bald Eagle Creek", "Muncie"])

+## RasPrj

+The `RasPrj` class is central to managing HEC-RAS projects within the ras-commander library.
+It handles project initialization, data loading, and provides access to project components.

+Key features:
+- Initialize HEC-RAS projects
+- Load and manage project data (plans, geometries, flows, etc.)
+- Provide easy access to project files and information

+Note: While a global `ras` object is available for convenience, you can create multiple `RasPrj` instances to manage several projects simultaneously.

+Example usage:
+from ras_commander import RasPrj, init_ras_project

+# Using the global ras object
+init_ras_project("/path/to/project", "6.5")

+# Creating a custom RasPrj instance
+custom_project = RasPrj()
+init_ras_project("/path/to/another_project", "6.5", ras_instance=custom_project)

+## AI-Driven Coding Experience

+ras-commander provides several AI-powered tools to enhance the coding experience:

+1. ChatGPT Assistant: A specialized GPT model trained on the ras-commander codebase, available for answering queries and providing code suggestions.

+2. LLM Summaries: Up-to-date summaries of the codebase for use with large language models like Claude or GPT-4.

+3. Cursor IDE Integration: Custom rules for the Cursor IDE to provide context-aware suggestions and documentation.

+4. Jupyter Notebook Assistant: A notebook for dynamic code summarization and API interaction.

+These tools aim to streamline development and provide intelligent assistance when working with the ras-commander library.

 ## Documentation

 For detailed usage instructions and API documentation, please refer to the [Comprehensive Library Guide](Comprehensive_Library_Guide.md).